Babtsov/learning/linux/recipes.md

 `chmod u=rwx,g=rwx,o=rwx <file name>` same as chmod 777 and chmod a=rwx
 `chmod g+s <mydir>` when another user creates a file or directory under such a directory "mydir", the new file or directory will have its group set as the group of the owner of "mydir", instead of the group of the user who creates it
 `chgrp group_name file/directory_name` change the group ownership of a file or directory
+`usermod -aG wheel username` add user to the sudoers in centos

 ## File related commands
 `dd if=/dev/zero of=output.dat  bs=1M  count=24` create a 24 mb file named output.dat